-Fear of death drove most cultural thought and behavior before the crucifixion of Christ.
+Fear of death drove most cultural thought, behavior, life, and religion before the crucifixion of Christ.
 Jesus conquered death on the cross.
 As a result, as Christianity expanded, the Gospel message of freedom from the fear of death enthusiastically liberated every culture it touched.
 What happened?

-Today the responses of pulpit after pulpit to cancer, heart disease, accidents and now Covid in recent times lose or refuse to reflect freedom from the fear of death.
-In contrast, they regress to the pagan and pre-Gospel methods of handling the fear of death.
+It took a little over a hundred years for the responses of many of today’s pulpits to lose or refuse to reflect freedom from the fear of death and dilute the Gospel.
+Pulpit after pulpit uses the wisdom of man to deal with cancer, heart disease, accidents and now in recent times Covid.
+In comparison, they’ve regressed to the pagan and pre-Gospel methods of handling the fear of death.
 They cave to the world offering messages of delay and avoid.

-Today, poisoned pulpits, teachers, and authors betray believers.
+Today, lukewarm pulpits, teachers, and authors betray believers.
 They sell us out and compromise with the world.
 They don’t remind us to die to ourselves daily.

 Fear of Death fed by Denial of Mystery